Does Homeowners Insurance Cover Snow Damage?

 You think to yourself, “good thing I have homeowners insurance,” — but how much is actually covered?

-Types of Snow and Ice Damage Covered By Insurance
+Types of Snow and Ice Damage Covered by Home Insurance

 The typical homeowners’ insurance policy will usually cover most snow and ice damage that is a direct result of winter storms.